Azure/azure-powershell/src/DataBox/examples/New-AzDataBoxJob.md

 pwshDoubEncy WestUS   DeviceOrdered ImportToAzure DataBox None         NonScheduled Microsoft.Azure.PowerShell.Cmdlets.DataBox.Models.Api20210301.DataBoxDiskJobDetails
 ```

-Creates a databox job with double encryption enabled
+Creates a databox job with double encryption enabled.
+For any failure re-run with $DebugPreference = "Continue" as mentioned in example 1